Revenue’s online service back in action after further technical issues

 ROS was inaccessible for most of Tuesday as between 3,000 and 4,000 self employed people an hour tried to file their annual tax returns.
 On Wednesday morning, Revenue said the system had again experienced some issues leading it to make it temporarily unavailable.

-A spokewoman said it did not expect to have to extend its pay-and-file tax deadline further this week.

 One accountant who contacted The Irish Times said the service had been working so slowly this morning it was impossible to use.
-Other accountants expressed concerns that the technical issues may also cause problems for employers with payroll issues due to PAYE modernisation.
+Other accountants expressed concerns that the technical issues may also cause payroll problems for employers due to PAYE modernisation.

 A spokeswoman for Revenue said that ROS was back online as of 1pm today with some 8,000 submissions having been received as of 2pm.